Shelter Island, New York: Colonial era

 The first ferryboat to serve the island was run by the Boisseau family at Stearns Point, nearby Crescent Beach.
-The North Ferry began service to Greenport in 1868.
+The North Ferry began service to Greenport in the 1850s.
 Throughout the 19th century, the island continued as a base for fishermen in the surrounding waters.
 Fish processing plants sent their products across the country.

 Shelter Island Heights established

 Shelter Island Heights was developed in 1871 as a summer resort for camp meetings, after a group of Brooklyn businessmen purchased the Frederick Chase estate for this purpose.
 It was developed by the Shelter Island Grove and Camp Meeting Association of the Methodist Episcopal Church.
 For eight years, the camp meetings took place on the island, before moving to Jamesport.
 During this time, Robert Morris Copeland designed the Union Chapel, built in 1875.
 In 1984 it was added to the National Register of Historic Places (NRHP).

 Shelter Island Heights in total was a planned development by Copeland.
 The houses were designed in classic American styles: Stick-Eastlake, Queen Anne Style, and Colonial Revival.
 During the eight years from 1872 to 1880, when camp meetings were held here, about 70 summer cottages were built in the Heights.
 By 1890 the district was well-defined architecturally; the residences have not changed much since then.
 Shelter Island Heights was listed in 1993 as an Historical District on both the NRHP and the New York State Register of Historic Places.

 At the turn of the 20th century, fish processing plants still operated on the island.
 One was located at the end of Burns Road, another on Big Ram Island, off what is today Tuthill Road.
 Some summer residents traveled here by steam ferries from New York City.

 White Hill is located above the North Ferry landing in Shelter Island Heights.
 The Prospect Hotel was built on the hill.
 After it burned down, it was rebuilt, but was destroyed a second time by fire in 1942.
 Today the land where the hotel was located is a town park.